johanesalxd/bq-agent-app/setup/mcp_toolbox/MCP_TOOLBOX_GUIDE.md

 Deploying to Cloud Run provides a scalable, managed service that can be accessed from both local environments and cloud-based AI agents.

+### Deploying with a Local Binary (for Development)

+If you are developing the `toolbox` binary locally, you can deploy it directly to Cloud Run without relying on the public release version.
+This is useful for testing custom changes before they are officially released.

+1.  **Place your binary:** Ensure your compiled `toolbox` binary is located in the `setup/mcp_toolbox/` directory.

+2.  **Run the deployment script with the `local` flag:**
+    ```bash
+    cd setup/mcp_toolbox
+    chmod +x deploy.sh
+    ./deploy.sh local
+    ```

+#### How It Works

+-   Passing the `local` argument tells the `deploy.sh` script to use `Dockerfile.local` instead of the default `Dockerfile`.
+-   `Dockerfile.local` is configured to `COPY` the `toolbox` binary from the local directory into the Docker image, rather than downloading it.
+-   The rest of the deployment process (IAM, service configuration, etc.) remains the same.

 ### Quick Start

 1.  **Set Environment Variables:**